 What would I do with the “extra money” I earn?
 While I’d be fine living on my current spending, having a little extra wouldn’t be upsetting.

-It would be really nice to pay somebody to clean our house instead of doing it ourselves.
-I get no joy cleaning toilets.
+It would be nice to pay somebody to clean our house instead of doing it ourselves.
+I get no joy in cleaning toilets.
 It would be nice to go out for a nice meal without thinking of a budget.
 Oh, and the beach scene at the luxury resort I described in the first paragraph?
-Earning extra money means I’d actually be able to afford a vacation like that once in a while.
+Earning extra money means I’d be able to afford a vacation like that once in a while.

 When I’m FI, I’m going to do whatever I can to live as close to the dream outlined above.
 My 2018 goals, including the savings and education targets, were designed as steps towards that dream.
 Still, my path to FI is not a race.
 Nor is it about making sacrifices.

 I don’t want to retire early.
 I’m trying to live a great life now and end up with the freedom later to live my dream life!

-Editor’s Note: I really respect and appreciate where Jason is coming from here.
-Basically, many of us still want to enjoy the “extras” that life has to offer, while helping others, and calling our own shots.
+Editor’s Note: I respect and appreciate where Jason is coming from here.
+Many of us still want to enjoy the “extras” that life has to offer, while helping others, and calling our shots.
 Financial Independence is a powerful concept that enables us to retire early from employment-at-will arrangements, so we can pursue meaningful work.

 I’ll drop the microphone after this last clarification: For anyone readers with this misconception, know that no one ever truly “retires”, if you believe that “retirement” is a complete absence of “work.”
 Tell Grandma she’s retired, when she’s busting her ass taking care of her grandkids, while mom and dad are at work.
 Tell Grandpa he’s retired, when he’s off volunteering at Habitat for Humanity.
 Grandpa – get that tool bag and let’s go!